 Affirmative Action/Equal Opportunity Policy Statement

-Colgate is a vibrant, leading liberal arts university of 3200 students situated in central New York state.
+Colgate University is a top liberal arts university of 3,200 students situated in central New York state.
 Colgate faculty are committed to excellence in both teaching and scholarship.
-Further information about the Art Department department can be found here.
-Colgate University is an Equal Opportunity/Affirmative Action employer.
+Learn more about the Department of Writing and Rhetoric.

 Salary Range or Pay Grade

-$92,300 (for ABD candidates) to $96,300 (for candidates with PhD or M.Arch in hand)
+$71,000 (for ABD candidates) to $75,000 (for candidates with a PhD in hand)

 Campus Crime Reporting and Statistics

-The Department of Campus Safety at Colgate University will provide upon request a copy of Colgate’s Annual Security and Fire Safety Report.
-This report includes statistics as reported to the United States Department of Education for the previous three years concerning reported: 1. crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by Colgate University; and on public property within, or immediately adjacent to and accessible from the campus and 2. fires that occurred in student housing facilities.
+The Department of Campus Safety at Colgate University will provide upon request a copy of the Colgate's Annual Security and Fire Safety Report.
+This report includes statistics as reported to the United States Department of Education for the previous three years concerning reported: 1. crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by Colgate University; and on public property within, or immediately adjacent to and accessible from, the campus and 2. fires that occurred in student housing facilities.
 The report also includes institutional policies concerning campus security and fire safety, such as policies concerning sexual assault, life safety systems, and other related matters.
 You may access the report from the Clery Compliance web page.
 Printed copies of this report may be obtained upon request from the Department of Campus Safety via e-mail at cusafety@colgate.edu.

 Equal Employment Opportunity Statement